 This check box is selected by default, but if you import a Job from 7.3 backwards, the check box will be cleared as those Jobs run with RDD.Important: If your Job contains tDeltaLakeInput and tDeltaLakeOutput components, you must select this check box.

 Use timestamp for dataset components Select this check box to use

 java.sql.Timestampfor dates.Note: If you leave this check box clear,

 java.sql.Datecan be used depending on the pattern.

-- In the Spark "scratch" directory field, enter the directory in which the Studio stores in the local system the temporary files such as the jar files to be transferred.
+- In the Spark "scratch" directory field, enter the directory in which Talend Studio stores in the local system the temporary files such as the jar files to be transferred.
 If you launch the Job on Windows, the default disk is C:.
-So if you leave /tmp in this field, this directory is C:/tmp.
+As a result, if you leave /tmp in this field, this directory is C:/tmp.

 - If you need the Job to be resilient to failure, select the Activate checkpointing check box to enable the Spark checkpointing operation.
 In the field that is displayed, enter the directory in which Spark stores, in the file system of the cluster, the context data of the computations such as the metadata and the generated RDDs of this computation.